grpc/proposal/A59-audit-logging.md

 actually exist anywhere as a `.proto` file.
 Nor does gRPC process the policy as protobuf by any means.

-The authorization policy is backed by two RBAC filters, so the audit logger configurations will be duplicated in both generated RBAC filters.
+The authorization policy is backed by two RBAC filters, a DENY followed by an ALLOW.
+The audit logger configurations will be duplicated in both generated RBAC filters.
 How the audit condition gets translated into two conditions in those RBACs is less straightforward and so is explained below.

 First of all, note that the RBAC with `DENY` is placed before the RBAC with `ALLOW`.
 We assume users will want to audit one particular RPC exactly once